10 Top-Rated Campgrounds in the Outer Banks, NC

 2. Cape Hatteras KOA Resort, Rodanthe

-Sites are well spaced, and you have the option of a pull-through site with a prebuilt patio.
+Sites are well-spaced, and you have the option of a pull-through site with a prebuilt patio.
 Those traveling without RVs can also stay in the tent area or rent one of the basic camping cabins.
-For a bit more luxury, try the suites or deluxe cabins.
+For a bit more luxury, try the suites or deluxe cabins with luxury touches like Keurig coffee makers.

 Beach access is easy from all areas, and a short stroll brings you out onto the golden sands lining the Atlantic Ocean.
 The resort has a wide variety of ongoing activities, including an outdoor movie night.
 You can purchase or rent beach items at the main store, and food and drink are on offer at the Poolside Café.